 Raw Paws Pet

 Raw Paws Complete Chicken for Dogs and Cats is a wet cat food option that features 100% free-range chicken.
 It will tickle your cat’s instinctive hunger with meat, bone, and organ ingredients — everything kitty gets when hunting.
-The chicken contains no grain or vegetable filler, additives, preservatives or antibiotics, and must be frozen to keep it fresh.
-Raw Paws is available in three-pound tubes delivered in cooler foam packaging described as “eco-friendly.”
-The company also offers a range of dried foods
+The chicken contains no grain or vegetable filler, additives, preservatives, or antibiotics, and must be frozen to keep it fresh.
+Raw Paws is available in 3-pound tubes delivered in cooler foam packaging described as “eco-friendly.”
+The company also offers a range of dried foods.

 Buy Ziwi Peak on Amazon.

 Cats hunt because, well, they are cats.
 A well-fed cat that can play at hunting is less likely to head out to pick off a robin or squirrel.
 “The fulfillment of cats’ physiological and behavioral requirements has not previously been considered important for managing hunting behavior,” the researchers wrote. “[Y]et our study has shown that modifications to diet, and behavioral enrichment with object play, both affect cats such that they capture and bring home significantly fewer wild animals.”

 Pick toys that challenge your cat’s mind as hunting would.
 Feather toys, cat trees, and laser-light chasing games are solid choices.
 Remember to feed your cat the meals that satisfy their biological cravings and you can tamp down their hunting instincts by wearing them out during playtime.
 We recommend giving them the full 10 minutes of play endorsed by the research — and more.